SaedJabali/quotes/README.md

 we used the typetoken to convert the JSON data/file to an arraylist of books to use it

 for the random output we did a Math method to get our random number and then implemented this number in a system.out method

+TO run the app after clone it you have to implement the dependencies in the gradle.build to make it work .